matcornic/subify/README.md

 Flags:
-  -l, --language string   Language of the subtitle (default "en") -o, --open              Once the subtitle is downloaded, open the video with your default video player (OSX: "open", Windows: "start", Linux/Other: "xdg-open")
+  -l, --languages value  Languages of the subtitle separate by a comma.
+First to match is downloaded (default [en] : English) -o, --open              Once the subtitle is downloaded, open the video with your default video player (OSX: "open", Windows: "start", Linux/Other: "xdg-open")

 Global Flags:
       --config string   Config file (default is $HOME/.subify.json).
-Build a file like this to change default behaviour --dev             Instanciate development sandbox instead of production variables -v, --verbose         Print more information while executing
+Build a file like this to change default behavior --dev             Instanciate development sandbox instead of production variables -v, --verbose         Print more information while executing
 ```